dnepochitoj/blog/_posts/2024-08-02-ansible-structuring-inventory-with-multiple-files-and-formats.md

+---
+layout: post
-# Ansible: Structuring Inventory with Multiple Files and Formats
+title: Ansible - Structuring Inventory with Multiple Files and Formats
+---

+This guide outlines how to effectively organize an Ansible inventory using a combination of multiple files and formats, such as YAML and INI.
+It provides insights into creating a structured inventory system that enhances manageability and scalability of Ansible playbooks.

 - [Ansible: Structuring Inventory with Multiple Files and Formats](#ansible-structuring-inventory-with-multiple-files-and-formats)
     - [For reference](#for-reference)